 Tiredness is one of the biggest problems with the student lifestyle and it can contribute significantly to my mood.
 I feel more emotional and less capable when I am tired.

-- alcohol can worsen depression and cause other health problems
+- Alcohol can worsen depression and cause other health problems.

-- try to ensure you have some days without drinking
+- Try to ensure you have some days without drinking.

-For more information about alcohol, see:
+For more information about alcohol, have a look at:

 Illegal drugs can also have a serious impact on your mental health.
 See our pages on recreational drugs for more information, or see Frank for confidential information and advice.